Alexis McGill Johnson

-Lori Alexis McGill Johnson (born August 5, 1972) is an American businesswoman and abortion rights advocate.
-She is the president and CEO of Planned Parenthood.
+Alexis McGill Johnson (born August 5, 1972) is an American businesswoman and social justice advocate.
+She currently serves as the president and CEO of Planned Parenthood Federation of America (PFFA) as well as president and CEO of Planned Parenthood Action Fund.

 Early life and education

-McGill Johnson was born in New York City in 1972 and raised by her mother and father.
+McGill Johnson was born in Morristown, New Jersey and raised by her mother and father.
 Her mother worked her way up from a secretary to an executive-level position at AT&T. McGill Johnson's childhood was strongly influenced by her parents' Black Nationalism and their pride in Black culture.